Should I Request a C-Section After Traumatic Birth? What Therapists and NICE Guidelines Actually Say

 Hi, I’m Aleksandra!

-A BABCP-accredited CBT therapist specialising in perinatal trauma, birth trauma, and tokophobia.
+A BABCP-accredited CBT therapist and EMDR Therapist specialising in perinatal trauma, birth trauma, and tokophobia.
 I have supported women with birth trauma and fear of childbirth for over ten years, working within NHS perinatal mental health services and in specialist private practice.
-I am completing EMDR accreditation through EMDR Academy in May 2026.

 I work online with women across the UK, EU and internationally.
 I combine trauma-focused CBT with EMDR therapy and compassion-focused approaches — and I'll work with you to find what actually helps, not just what's supposed to help in theory.